razvan700/concert-booking/README.md

 doesn't work on the machine, due to a graphics issues.

 Added mappers from and to dto for artists and concerts.
 Ignored the lists and ids in conversion.
+Added custom exceptions for entity not found, and the exception handler.
+I will try to handle the null values of optionals within the service layer, so the controller layer stays as clean as possible.